Karl Kautsky: Entry into socialism

 Around this time, Kautsky came under the influence of positivism, materialism, and the scientific thought of the era, particularly the works of Charles Darwin, Ernst Haeckel, Ludwig Büchner, and Henry Thomas Buckle.
 Darwin's work, especially its elimination of a deity from explanations of origins, was crucial in shaping Kautsky's natural-scientific and anti-Christian worldview.
 Darwin's Descent of Man was particularly significant, as its explanation for the non-supernatural origin of human ethics was, in Kautsky's words, a "revelation" that removed one of the last hindrances to his adoption of materialism.
 He was impressed by Haeckel's attempts to apply natural science to human society, though he rejected Haeckel's racism and cruder forms of Social Darwinism.
 Büchner's monistic view of the world and near-socialist positions also appealed to him.
 Buckle's History of Civilization in England initially suggested a materialist outlook but ultimately emphasized the role of intellectual factors, a contradiction Kautsky would later address more consistently.
-Steenson notes that by 1885, Kautsky had clearly broken with the idea that natural laws could be directly applied to human society, emphasizing instead the historical specificity of social laws.